microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit/Sharing/README.md

 Scripts for spawning objects using the sharing service.

 ##### PrefabSpawnerManager.cs
-Spawn manager that creates a GameObject based on a prefab when a new SyncSpawnedObject is created in the data model.
+A SpawnManager that creates a GameObject based on a prefab when a new SyncSpawnedObject is created in the data model.
+This class can spawn prefabs in reaction to the addition/removal of any object that inherits from SyncSpawnedObject, thus allowing applications to dynamically spawn prefabs as needed.

+The PrefabSpawnManager registers to the SyncArray of InstantiatedPrefabs in the SyncRoot object.

+The various classes can be linked to a prefab from the editor by specifying which class corresponds to which prefab.
+Note that the class field is currently a string that has to be typed in manually ("SyncSpawnedObject", for example): this could eventually be improved through a custom editor script.

 ##### SpawnManager.cs
-A SpawnManager is in charge of spawning the appropriate objects based on changes to an array of data model objects to which it is registered.
+A SpawnManager is in charge of spawning the appropriate objects based on changes to an array of data model objects.
 It also manages the lifespan of these spawned objects.

+This is an abstract class from which you can derive a custom SpawnManager to react to specific synchronized objects being added or removed from the data model.

 ##### SyncSpawnArray.cs
 This array is meant to hold SyncSpawnedObject and objects of subclasses.
 Compared to SyncArray, this supports dynamic types for objects.